-Weeds and pests impact the diversity and function of ecosystems, reduce land productivity and water quality, reduce amenity values and tourism opportunities, and can increase fire risk.
-Effective control of weeds and pests throughout our peri-urban areas is a big challenge, and requires collaboration between many stakeholders and land managers, both public and private.
+Weeds impact the diversity and function of natural habitats, land productivity, water quality, tourism, fire risk and visual amenity values.
+Management of weeds throughout the peri-urban area is a challenge and requires collaboration between land managers and stakeholders on both public and private land.

-Bluebell Creeper (Billardiera heterophylla), a commonly found weed species in Melbourne’s peri-urban environment.
-Photo by Bec James
+Bluebell Creeper (Billardiera heterophylla), another commonly found weed species in Melbourne’s peri-urban environment.
+Photo by Bec Schwinghammer.

 Supporting Biodiversity 2037